AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 }
 ```

-After that, since the project has a Dev Constainer configuration file in [.devcontainer](./.devcontainer) folder you just need to, in VSCode, open the project folder and click on the ```Reopen in Container``` button that appears in the bottom right corner of the window.
-Or yo can do it at any time by opening the command palette with `Ctrl+Shift+P` and type `Reopen in Container`.
+After that, since the project has a Dev Container configuration file in [.devcontainer](./.devcontainer) folder you just need to, in VSCode, open the project folder and click on the ```Reopen in Container``` button that appears in the bottom right corner of the window.
+Or you can do it at any time by opening the command palette with `Ctrl+Shift+P` and type `Reopen in Container`.

 </br>
 <p align="center">